 What does HackDesign cost?
 How much work is involved?

-HackDesign is a free newsletter and they also give access to their lessons for free on their website.
+Not only is HackDesign a free newsletter, but also they give access to their lessons for free on their website.
 People who are interested in subscribing just need to give their email address.

-There is also a Patron that users can contribute $9 per month to, which gives them access to the Slack channel, video interviews with the curators, and swag (after 1 year).
-Users can also choose to contribute $5 per month in order to be a supporter, which also gives them access to the Slack channel.
+There is also a Patreon where users can contribute $9 per month.
+This gives them access to the Slack channel, video interviews with the curators, and swag (after 1 year).
+Users can also choose to contribute $5 per month in order to be a supporter.
+If they do this, they also get access to the Slack channel.

 Ratings and reviews

 There are not a lot of reviews of HackDesign online, but the ones that exist are mainly positive.
-People explain that they have learned a lot from the lessons, though they don’t always do them (once a week is a lot).
-One reviewer says that the lessons skew more towards the advanced designers and might be difficult for someone who is less experienced or just at the beginning of their education in product design.
+People explained that they have learned a lot from the lessons, though they don’t always do them.
+They reported that once a week felt like a lot.
+One reviewer said that the lessons skew more towards the advanced designers and might be difficult for someone who is less experienced or just at the beginning of their education in product design.